rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 traefik   LoadBalancer   10.245.173.208   64.225.81.60   80:31782/TCP,443:31660/TCP   3h31m
 ```

 Awesome!
-Our Traefik LoadBalancer is succesfully running as you can see.
+Our Traefik LoadBalancer is successfully running as you can see.

 The above output lists the Cluster-IP, the External-IP as well as the target and node-ports the service is running on.